Andylicious/CS115Rideshare/README.md

 # CS115 - Team Hipster - Ionic SC
 ##Group repository for CS115 group

-Names:

-Andrew Lien

-John Ta

-Taylor Stratton

-Kent Diao
+Everybody in this group is writing code for all aspects of the project, but more formally our roles are:

-Kangdi Ni
+Project/Product Manager & Developer: Kangdi Ni

+Lead Implementation Developers: John Ta & Andrew Lien

-Bryant Tran
+Lead UI/UX Developers: Kent Diao, Taylor Stratton, Bryant Tran

 ##Summary of the App